joshualande/joshualande.github.io/_drafts/2014-02-07-introduction-sql-simple-examples.md

 of queries hard.

-It would be cumbersome for example to to list all recipies that have a particular ingredient.
+It would be cumbersome for example to to list all recipes that have a particular ingredient.
 We could imagine building a data structure optimized to solve this question: